APTrust/dart/electron/README.md

             ],
 ```

 You can add `s3:DeleteObject` if you want to be able to delete from the bucket as well.
-EasyStore uses the Minio S3 client, which checks for left-over pieces of previously failed upload attempts before it begins a new attempt to upload data.
+DART uses the Minio S3 client, which checks for left-over pieces of previously failed upload attempts before it begins a new attempt to upload data.
 If attempts to upload to S3 fail with the message "Access denied" even though you do have access to Get, Put, and List, it's because the Multipart permissions are missing.